CLIMB-TRE/onyx-client/docs.md

 ## `onyx fields`

-View fields for a project.
+View the field specification for a project.

 **Usage**: